IICP Blog

 Summary: What QQI Level Do You Need?

-You can experience an insight into the Counselling & Psychotherapy profession without further commitment to our 4 month QQI Level 6 Certificate.
-From here you can progress through to the QQI Level 8 Degree with credit given for module undertaken in the Certificate Programme.
+You can gain an insight into the counselling and psychotherapy profession without further commitment through our 4-month QQI Level 6 certificate.
+From there, you can progress to the QQI Level 8 degree, with credit awarded for the module undertaken during the certificate programme.

-Alternatively, if I know I want to become a qualified counsellor:
+Alternatively, if you know you want to become a qualified counsellor

-You can apply to the complete the 4 year QQI Level 8 BSc Honours Degree (the emerging minimum standard).
+You can apply to complete the 4-year QQI Level 8 BSc honours degree (the emerging minimum standard).

-Many therapists that have completed the Degree often consider further specialised training and you can do this through one of two QQI Level 9 Master’s.
+Many therapists who have completed the degree often consider further specialised training such as one of our QQI Level 9 master’s programmes.

-Complete therapy hours, supervised practice, and clinical placements as required by your accrediting counselling and psychotherapy body.
-IACP is the accrediting body for all of the above listed programmes.
+Complete therapy hours, supervised practice and clinical placements as required by your accrediting counselling and psychotherapy body.
+IACP is the accrediting body for all the above programmes.

 Share this page